 So you can use blush and bronzer together?

 The best trick to making your cheeks the perfect colour is to apply bronzer and blush together.
 The combination of the two gives you the most natural finish possible.
 The success of a perfect blush/bronzer combination is an exercise in proper placement.
 Your cheeks have more than enough room for both so remember, these rosy shades design to mimic a natural flush have no place on the hollows.
 And vice versa.

 Can bronzer help accentuate your cheekbones?

-When applying bronzer to the tops of your cheekbones, a shimmer such as ModelCo Bronze Shimmer adds a hint of glamour to your beauty look.
-I prefer a matte bronzer for contouring.
+While a matte bronzer is favourable to shape and shadow the face, a shimmery base favours that golden beach girl vibe.
+When bronzer to the tops of your cheekbones, a shimmer such as ModelCo Bronze Shimmer adds a hint of glamour to your beauty look.

 What’s the trick to looking bronzed but not “dirty”?